 I think we discount the potato from the healthy list, but they are rich in vitamins, help prevent kidney stones, high in fiber, and reduce inflammation to name a few!
 Be sure to buy organic potatoes because pesticides in the soil absorb into the flesh making it hard to wash off.
 It’s worth the little extra money for a good potato, and worth a little of your time to make these!

-Sea Salt and Rosemary French Fries
+Sea Salt and Herb French Fries with Quick Honey Mustard

 - 3 large potatoes

 - 1 tbsp olive oil or refined coconut oil melted

 - 1 1/2 tsp finely chopped fresh rosemary or thyme (or use dried)

 - 1/2 tsp sea salt (or more to taste)

 - Line a cookie sheet with parchment paper.